-- In early 2021, shortlisted site TNP01 became a tree planting site with over 200 new trees planted across the site by Surrey County Council to establish a new woodland habitat. - Later in 2021, a planning application was submitted for the redevelopment of shortlisted site TNP12 for two new residential dwellings. - By progressing with Option 5 (Do not allocate housing in the Neighbourhood Plan) there would be conformity with national and local planning policy and the plan is more likely to be successful at referendum and examination.
-It is the least divisive option at both community and Steering Group level.
+In early 2021, shortlisted site TNP01 became a tree planting site with over 200 new trees planted across the site by Surrey County Council to establish a new woodland habitat.
+In 2021, planning applications were submitted for the redevelopment of shortlisted site TNP12 for two new residential dwellings.